 Simon Penn – the middle of the Penn triplets – had sensed a commotion.
 He was the one sent to retrieve me as I tried to escape the club with little Sarah.

 His brother, Marcus, had given a lot to Knock Knock so a lot was at stake for the Auction House the Penn family owned too.
-The Penn family (triplets MARCUS, Simon and REGGIE and their mother Rita) were the self proclaimed rulers of City Main with the AUCTION HOUSE as their base.
+The Penn family were the self proclaimed rulers of City Main with the AUCTION HOUSE as their base.